Article 1 – Name

 Section C: Executive Council

-The Executive Council shall be composed of nine (9) individuals: President, Vice President (President Elect), Secretary, Treasurer, and five At Large Representatives.
-The past President shall serve in an ex-officio capacity on the Executive Council.
-All Executive Council members shall be elected by the general membership for a term of one academic year.
-The President and Vice President will not be allowed to run for reelection for subsequent years.
-The Secretary, Treasurer, and the five At Large Representatives can only serve two one-year terms.
+The Executive Council shall be composed of seven (7) individuals: President, Vice President, Secretary, Treasurer, and three At Large Representatives.
+The Past President shall serve in an ex-officio capacity on the Executive Council.
+All Executive Council members shall be elected by the general membership for a term of two academic years.
+Officers will be eligible to be re-elected and serve a maximum of two two-year terms.

 - The Executive Council shall function to carry out the administrative responsibilities of the Assembly.